0

 Key success factors

 • Adequate light.
-100 umols of PAR to bring out good reddish coloration.
-Longer hours can also be used to give a 'sun tanning effect' to redden colors.
+100 umols PAR to get a good reddish color.
+Longer hours can also be used to create a "sun tan" effect to redden colors.

 • CO2 injection helps boost growth rates and also coloration.
 Tolerant of low CO2 levels.
 (10+ppm+ recommended).